ModuleLoader/es-module-loader/README.md

 `npm run test:browsers` supports options after a double dash (`--`) :

-- You can use the `--polyfill` option to test ths code with polyfill.
+- You can use the `--polyfill` option to test the code with polyfill.

-- You can use the `--ie8` option to test ths code in the ie8 scope only.
+- You can use the `--ie8` option to test the code in the ie8 scope only.

 - You can use the `--saucelabs` option to use karma and saucelabs to run the tests in various browsers.
 Note: you will need to export your username and key to launch it.